gigalixir/gigalixir-action/README.md

 If your application uses some other command to migrate -- `gigalixir run mix ecto.migrate` because it runs in Mix-mode, you can set `MIGRATION_COMMAND: run mix ecto.migrate`.
-It has the same requirements.
+It has the same requirements. `gigalixir` is prepended and `-a my-cool-app` is appended to whatever you provide.

 Please see the docs for [How to Run Migrations](https://gigalixir.readthedocs.io/en/latest/main.html#migrations) for more information.